-Modified from Sackett et al. (1).
+\ Modified (1).

 When recommendations are graded, the link between the level of evidence and grade of recommendation is not directly linear.
 Availability of RCTs may not translate into a grade A recommendation when there are methodological limitations or disparity in published results.